 Funding

-The CMS Center for Medicare and Medicaid Innovation (Innovation Center) will executed 10 cooperative agreements with states, whose Medicaid agencies will implement the model with one or more “care-delivery partners” in their communities.
+The CMS Center for Medicare and Medicaid Innovation (Innovation Center) executed 10 cooperative agreements with states, whose Medicaid agencies will implement the model with one or more “care-delivery partners” in their communities.

 The state Medicaid agency and care-delivery partner(s) completed the application together.
 A maximum of $64.5 million was available for state awardees over the course of the five-year model.